Fdavgreen/project-REST-rant/README.md

 | Cozy Corner   | Chicago       | IL      | American           | https://example.com/restaurant3.jpg |
 | Spice Fusion  | Houston       | TX      | Indian             | https://example.com/restaurant4.jpg |
 | Ocean Blue    | Miami         | FL      | Seafood            | https://example.com/restaurant5.jpg |

+Next, draw some wireframes.
+These can be electronic or on paper, complex or simple.
+Choose a color scheme.
+It should include at least 3 colors: A primary color, a secondary color, and a highlight color.